LimelightView/MCCBanHistory_1.8.8/README.md

 ## Contributing

-If you have any suggestions for the mod, please contact me via one of the methods below.
+If you have any suggestions, issues, or concerns for the mod, please contact me via one of the methods below.
 ```
 Email  : lime_light@tutanota.com
 Discord: @LimelightView